By: Stephanie Porfiris, May 14 2020

 If we’re all spending less, chances are we’re even more likely to take a microscope to the companies we’re considering supporting.
 When we’re buying less, each purchase means a whole lot more.

-So the question becomes, how do we pump up consumer demand in an environment where people are not confident that they’re going to keep their jobs.
+So the challenge we face is coming up with ways to stimulate consumer demand in an environment where people are not confident that they’re going to keep their jobs, whether it’s due to a global health crisis or mass layoffs due to rising inflation.

 Reason #4: Tech is at an inflection point